 I haven’t made these sugar-free before, but you can try baking them with Lily’s Chocolate Chips that are sweetened with stevia.
 You could use a stevia in place of the sugar, but it will throw the wet to dry proportions off.
 You’ll probably need to add more flour to make up for it.
-But if you give it a try please let us know what worked for you in the comments.
+But if you give it a try please let me know what worked for you in the comments.

 Double-Chocolate Devil’s Food Cookies from The Great Vegan Bean Book